 How to Cite

-Lechner, Christian: Ethical Considerations when Dealing with Human Anatomical Specimens from a National Socialist Context, in Fuchs, Jakob, Herm, Christoph and Mohrmann, Ivo (Eds.): Humananatomische Präparate / Human Anatomical Preparations: Geschichte, Herstellungstechniken und Ethik in der Konservierung / History, Manufacturing Techniques and Ethics in Conservation, Heidelberg: arthistoricum.net-ART-Books, 2023, p.
+Lechner, Christian: Ethical Considerations when Dealing with Human Anatomical Specimens from a National Socialist Context, in Fuchs, Jakob, Herm, Christoph and Mohrmann, Ivo (Eds.): Humananatomische Präparate / Human Anatomical Preparations: Geschichte, Herstellungstechniken und Ethik in der Konservierung / History, Manufacturing Techniques and Ethics in Conservation, Heidelberg: arthistoricum.net, 2023, p.
 97–107. https://doi.org/10.11588/arthistoricum.1179.c16174

 Identifiers (Book)